Millwall Iron Works

-The Millwall Iron Works, London, England, was a 19th-century industrial complex and series of companies in Millwall, which developed from 1824.
-Formed from a series of small shipbuilding companies to address the need to build larger and larger ships, the holding company collapsed after the Panic of 1866 which greatly reduced shipbuilding in London.
-Subsequently, a recovery was made by a series of smaller companies, but by the later 19th century the location was too small for the building of ships on the scale then required.
-Most of its buildings, being near the apex of the peninsula in the Isle of Dogs, survived the Blitz and have been made into apartment blocks in a residential estate, Burrells Wharf.
+The Millwall Iron Works was a major 19th-century industrial and shipbuilding complex located in the Isle of Dogs, London, developing onwards from 1824.
+It was formed by consolidating a series of small shipbuilding companies to address the need to build increasingly larger and more complex ships.
+The holding company collapsed after the Panic of 1866 which greatly reduced shipbuilding in London.
+Although a series of smaller companies made a short recovery at the site, by the late 19th century the location was no longer viable.
+Most of its buildings, which were near the apex of the peninsula survived the Blitz and have since been made into a residential estate, Burrells Wharf.

 Background

 By the early 18th century, the Land of Promise estate was in Marshwall (now Millwall) on the north side of the River Thames east of London, was owned by St Martin-in-the-Fields haberdasher Simon Lemon.
 Mastmaker Robert Todd then bought the estate, leaving it to his partner Thomas Todd and his wife's cousin Elizabeth, wife of mastmaker Charles Ferguson of Poplar.
 In 1824, industrialisation reached the area with the development of the chemical-processing works of the Imperial Gas Light & Coke Company.